© Yukchong Kwan | Dreamstime.com

 What Is Cholesterol Ratio?

 Your cholesterol ratio is the ratio of your total cholesterol to your HDL (“good”) cholesterol level.
-It can be easily calculated and is often abbreviated TC/HDL-C. This ratio is so commonly used, and has been so extensively studied, that it is fairly routine for most labs to do the calculation for you and to report this along with your other cholesterol findings.
-Depending on what laboratory your doctor’s office uses, you may or may not see this reported along with your other results.
+Cholesterol ratio can be easily calculated and is often abbreviated TC/HDL-C. This ratio is so commonly used, and has been so extensively studied, that it is fairly routine for most labs to do the calculation for you and to report this along with your other cholesterol findings.
+Depending on what laboratory your doctor’s office uses, you may or may not see your cholesterol ratio reported along with your other results.
 To calculate it on your own, just divide your total cholesterol by your HDL.
 (For example, if your total cholesterol is 240 and your HDL is 38, then 240 ÷ 38 = 6.3 cholesterol ratio.)

 What Cholesterol Numbers Tell Us